 Priority Action Required Success Criteria Timescale Responsible Person To ensure that all pupils, regardless of economic circumstances attend and achieve well, particularly the more able, children in receipt of free school meals and those born in the summer months.
 Monitor and address any attendance concerns, including acknowledging achievement.
 Plan, review and implement a range of interventions.
 Provide enrichment opportunities to inspire and motivate future aspirations.
 Attendance rates will be above the national average and in line with the school's target of 96.2%.
 Pupil data will demonstrate good progress taking place across all groups of pupils, with impact of interventions evident.
-Summer 2023 HT and DHT To continue to develop the school's commitment 'The Lighthouse' ARP to be fully operational.
-Pupils attending 'The Lighthouse' will quickly Summer 2023 Led by DH/SENDCO, SP and staff in

-to inclusivity, Pupils from settle in school The

-welcoming neighbouring routines and Lighthouse,

-pupils with a schools (with will respond All staff

-range of SEND needs and EHCPs) to join SSFS and be to feeling accepted

-disabilities into successfully within the

-SSFS and integrated into school

-ensuring they school life and community.

-are able to daily routines.
-Pupils across

-access all Raised awareness the school will

-aspects of of pupils and understand

-school life. staff in relation the

-To establish a culture to the needs of the children and importance of supporting

-centred how we can best pupils with a

-around the support them range of SEND

-acceptance and make the needs and

-that everyone pupils feel safe, their

-is unique and secure and understanding

-that we are all welcome.
-For will increase,

-equal. pupils who are as part of a

-able to manage, a blended naturally inclusive

-timetable to be culture.

-in place that culture.

-supports

-integration into

-mainstream

-classes.

-Where Ongoing There will be Summer All staff

-evident, to assessment of no trend 2023 Monitored by

-narrow the achievement pupil's across the school in SLT

-gap between learning/progress.
-Interventions terms of boy

-boys and girls reviewed and and girl

-in the school. considerate of attainment.

-pupil interests Progress will

-and ways of be evident for

-maximising levels all pupils

-of motivation across a range

-and behaviour of abilities

-for learning. including

-pupils with SEND.

-To promote Additional The school Summer Led by LB

-an increasing cultural will plan 2023 Promoted and

-understanding opportunities to enrichment delivered by

-of different be planned in activities, visits all staff.
+Summer 2025 HT and DHT To continue to develop the school's commitment 'The Lighthouse' ARP to be fully operational.
+Pupils attending 'The Lighthouse' will quickly Summer 2025 Led by DH/SENDCO, SP and staff in to inclusivity Dupile from cottle in check The to inclusivity, welcoming pupils with a range of SEND needs and disabilities into SSFS and ensuring they are able to access all aspects of school life.
+To establish a culture centred around the acceptance that everyone is unique and that we are all equal.
+Pupils from neighbouring schools (with EHCPs) to join SSFS and be successfully integrated into school life and daily routines.
+Raised awareness of pupils and staff in relation to the needs of the children and how we can best support them and make the pupils feel safe, secure and welcome.
+For pupils who are able to manage, a blended timetable to be in place that supports integration into mainstream classes. settle in school routines and will respond to feeling accepted within the school community.
+Pupils across the school will understand the importance of supporting pupils with a range of SEND needs and their understanding will increase, as part of a naturally inclusive culture.
+The Lighthouse, All staff Where evident, to narrow the achievement gap between boys and girls in the school.
+Ongoing assessment of pupil's learning/progress.
+Interventions reviewed and considerate of pupil interests and ways of maximising levels of motivation and behaviour for learning.
+There will be no trend across the school in terms of boy and girl attainment.
+Progress will be evident for all pupils across a range of abilities including pupils with SEND.
+Summer 2025 All staff Monitored by SLT To promote an increasing understanding of different Additional cultural opportunities to be planned in The school will plan enrichment activities, visits Summer 2025 Led by LB Promoted and delivered by all staff.

-cultures and and delivered and themed Planned in by celebrate the within school, weeks based class teachers diversity of including around culture our world. arranging visits to and diversity. religious · establishments.
+cultures and and delivered and themed Planned in by celebrate the within school, weeks based class teachers diversity of including around culture our world. arranging visits to and diversity. religious establishments.